 HOUSTON – A massive fire burned Wednesday afternoon at the ExxonMobil Baytown Olefins plant.

-Here's a look at what we know about the facility at 3525 Decker Drive in Baytown.
+Here’s a look at what we know about the facility at the Exxon Mobil Baytown Olefins plant at 3525 Decker Drive.

 According to the ExxonMobil website, the Baytown "complex is located on approximately 3,400 acres along the Houston Ship Channel, about 25 miles east of Houston.
 It is comprised of four manufacturing sites, including one in nearby Mont Belvieu, and a global technology center.
 Employing a workforce of approximately 7,000, the Baytown area sites are highly integrated which makes the plants and products more efficient."